AssemblyAI-Community/mcp-livekit-agent/blogpost.md

-# How to build a voice agent with OpenAI and LiveKit Agents
+# How to build a voice agent with OpenAI, LiveKit Agents, and MCP

 [LiveKit](https://livekit.io/) is a powerful open-source platform for building real-time audio and video applications.
 Building upon WebRTC, it simplifies the complexities of real-time communication.
 Recently, LiveKit introduced the [Agents Framework](https://github.com/livekit/agents), enabling developers to integrate AI agents directly into their real-time sessions.
 These agents can process media streams, interact with external services, and add sophisticated AI capabilities to applications.